jorodgrz/GW_Formation_Channels_ML/README.md

 ## Project Overview

 This project uses physics-informed modeling with population-synthesis priors and simulation-based inference to:
-- Generate synthetic populations of binary compact objects using COMPAS
+- Generate synthetic populations of binary compact objects using COMPAS, COSMIC, and (planned) POSYDON to expose epistemic spread across codes.
-- Train machine learning models to identify formation-channel populations
+- Apply selection effects, cosmology, and metallicity evolution to produce detector-frame observables comparable to GW catalogs.
-- Perform Bayesian inference on gravitational-wave observations
+- Train domain-adapted neural density estimators for joint population and channel inference on GWTC-4.
-- Test and falsify astrophysical models using GWTC-4 (Gravitational Wave Transient Catalog) data
+- Decompose epistemic vs. aleatoric uncertainty and run explicit falsification tests on astrophysical assumptions.

 ### Simulator Integration Status